sriramkolli-zennith/DocExt/DEPLOYMENT_GUIDE_TOP3.md

 New modal shows:
 - Current extracted value
-- Top 3 alternatives with confidence scores and page numbers
+- Up to four alternatives with confidence scores and page numbers
 - Visual confidence bars
 - Click to select any alternative
 - Clean, modern UI